magomimmo/modern-cljs/doc/tutorial-14.md

 `Total` field is valued with the result of the calculation executed via Ajax on the server-side.

-Note that the `localhost:3000/shopping.html` URI showed in the address bar of the browser does not change when you click the `Calculate` button.
+Note that the `localhost:3000/shopping.html` URI shown in the address bar of the browser does not change when you click the `Calculate` button.
 Only the value of the `Total` field will be updated, even if the calculation has been executed by the server.
 That's one of the beauty of Ajax.

-As you already know from the [Tutorial 10 - Introducing Ajax - ][1]
-you can open the `Developer Tools` panel of your browser (I'm using Google Chrome) and take a look at the Network tab.
-After having reloaded the [shopping URI][2], take a look at the Network panel.
+As you already know from the [Tutorial 10 - Introducing Ajax - ][1] you can open the `Developer Tools` panel of your browser (I'm using Google Chrome) and take a look at the Network tab ffter having reloaded the [shopping URI][2].

 Any time you click the `Calculate` button a new `_shoreleave` POST method request is submitted to the server which responds with the